 Laurier Teaching Fellowship Program

-Accountable to the Associate Vice President: Teaching and Learning and administered by the Office of Teaching Support Services (TSS), the Laurier Teaching Fellowship Program is designed to: recognise individuals for their educational leadership and teaching excellence, promote innovative teaching and learning practices across the university and facilitate dialogue and collaboration among faculty on teaching learning and student success.
+Accountable to the Associate Vice President: Teaching and Learning and administered by the the Centre for Teaching Innovation and Excellence (CTIE), the Laurier Teaching Fellowship Program is designed to: recognise individuals for their educational leadership and teaching excellence, promote innovative teaching and learning practices across the university and facilitate dialogue and collaboration among faculty on teaching learning and student success.

 Laurier's Teaching Fellows will be individuals who have demonstrated exceptional contributions to teaching and learning and have established an exemplary record of achievement in educational leadership.
 The Fellowship will enable Fellows to pursue an individual program of activities designed to enhance teaching quality and, as well, will establish a network of excellent teachers who will collaborate to promote teaching excellence and student success across the university community.